It’s easy to find articles discussing the importance of test automation and the death of manual testing.

 “Here kitty, kitty.”
 There is a 500 pound canary in the room and that is a set of test cases that might not be available to automate.
 Whether because of complexity, scope, or legacy systems, these test cases need to be run manually.
 We always need to evaluate the worth of test cases as well as the availability for automating.
 If we have high value and low availability then we have manual as our testing approach.

 The more you know

 Manual testing is about more than “testing”.
 Yes, testing is a large part of it, but your testing team is a knowledge base of how your system works, from the user’s perspective.
-That knowledge is powerful and not is something that you will get from test automation results.
+This knowledge is powerful and is not something that you will get from test automation results.
 That is an awesome starting point, but not an ending point.
 As a tester, you are a knowledge worker.
 So expand it into other areas.
 Here is a link to an article I found that shows some excellent areas to grow in.

 Asking questions is important.
-It is so important that we balance development through asking what they are doing.
+It is so important that we balance development by asking what they are doing.
 Asking about the areas of impact, the scope of changes, and asking what the product owner really means/wants.
 I have seen many cases where development and product thought they were on the same page, only to find out at the end they were in different books.
 In other cases, they missed or forgot about critical functionality.
 This is where testers shine.

 It’s about time and value

 In the end, it’s about timing and speed to market.
 We will need test automation, but that does not end manual testing.
 Testers are valuable resources that find issues as users and act as a balance to the development and product teams.
 Working with all groups (product, development, and the automation team) as a knowledge resource, will keep manual testers valuable for a long time.
 All testing (unit, integration, automated, manual) is valuable and should be treated as such.
 Remember, the real question is not about the replacement of manual testing, but about the value provided.